FynnMP/fun_learning/README.md

 <img src="graphic/Readme/slot.png" width="320">         |  <img src="graphic/Readme/shop.png" width="250">       | <img src="graphic/Readme/showroom.png" width="240">

 Once you have bought items you do not have to worry about losing them once you close the menu.
-Your earned money as well as any bought items are saved and will be availble for you once you decide to continue studying with our project.
+Your earned money as well as any bought items are saved and will be available for you once you decide to continue studying with our project.

 # How to run
 Download a zip file of our project via the green button on the top right. <br />